aayes89/NodeUserAgent/README.md

 # NodeUserAgent
-A NodeJS app to get user-agent from a device
+A NodeJS application to obtain user-agent from any device.

+Extras for multiple uses in the code
+## Warning
+<b>I am not responsible for the use that may be given to the code, its functionalities or possible damage to equipment through direct or indirect action.
+Be warned</b>